reiver/go-humane/README.md

 # go-humane

-Package **humane** tools for making data (and how it is presented) more human-friendly, for the Go programming language.
+Package **humane** provides tools for making data (and how it is presented) more human-friendly, for the Go programming language.

 ## Documention